CAAPIM/apim-charts/examples/ingress/gateway-chart/gateway/README.md

 ```

 This means existing deployments are not affected.
 You opt in to the Gateway API by setting `kubernetesGateway.enabled: true`.

+> **Staged migration:** `ingress.enabled` can remain `true` while enabling Gateway API.
+Both create independent resources and load balancer endpoints, so you can verify the new Gateway API endpoint and migrate DNS before disabling Ingress.
+Note that switching ingress controllers (changing `ingressClassName`) uses a load balancer with a different address -- this is a hard cutover, not a coexistence scenario, and should be planned for a maintenance window.
+See [Migration](../../readme.md#migration) for details.

 ---